aphrc-dswb/dswb-open-science-capacity-wg/README.md

 # Open Science and Capacity Building Working Group - Data Science Without Borders

-*Data Science Without Borders project hosts an Open Science and Capacity Building Working Group for researchers in African countries.*
+*The Data Science Without Borders project hosts an Open Science and Capacity Building Working Group for researchers in African countries.*

+Say hi [on Discord](https://discord.com/invite/9Mx2fMjS4g) || Join our next [meeting](https://arewemeetingyet.com/Lagos/2024-10-17/14:00/b/Open%20Science%20Capacity%20Work%20Group%20Meeting#eyJ1cmwiOiJodHRwczovL3VzMDJ3ZWIuem9vbS51cy9qLzg2MDEzMjY3NzY1P3B3ZD1OWGcyVG5reU1pdGthMjl5YUU0Mk5HeFRLM3BNZHowOSAifQ==)

 ## Background

 Data Science Without Borders (DSWB) is an international initiative, funded by the Wellcome Trust and led by the African Population and Health Research Center (APHRC).
 This project has three overarching objectives: to strengthen data systems in Pathfinder countries, to create a sustainable environment for collaborative AI/ML platforms, and to create a user-friendly platform for AI and Machine Learning (AI/ML) tools.
 The impact of inequality in data availability and access is evident, particularly in resource-limited settings like many African nations.
 This African institution-led initiative will leverage artificial intelligence and machine learning (AI/ML) to bridge existing gaps in data accessibility, infrastructure, and expertise.
 It aims to foster a collaborative environment that empowers African nations to harness the full potential of AI/ML for improving health outcomes.

-The DSWB research consortium will be working closely with three Pathfinder Institutions, namely the Armauer Hansen Research Institute (AHRI), the Institute for Health Research, Epidemiological Surveillance (IRESSEF), and the Training and Douala General Hospital (DGH) based in the Pathfinder countries (Ethiopia, Senegal and Cameroon respectively).
-London School of Hygiene & Tropical Medicine (LSHTM) and the Committee on Data of the International Science Council (CODATA) will collaborate as delivery partners providing support in platform development.
-The Africa CDC will provide key technical oversight for the project, supporting country engagement, identification of priority use cases and provision of guidance for effective policy engagement.
+We would be working with three Pathfinder Institutions:

+ - the Armauer Hansen Research Institute (AHRI) in Ethiopia 🇪🇹
+ - the Institute for Health Research, Epidemiological Surveillance (IRESSEF) in Senegal 🇸🇳
+ - and the Training and Douala General Hospital (DGH) in Cameroon 🇨🇲

+The London School of Hygiene & Tropical Medicine (LSHTM) and the Committee on Data of the International Science Council (CODATA) collaborate as delivery partners providing support in platform development.
+The Africa CDC provides key technical oversight for the project, supporting country engagement, identification of priority use cases and provision of guidance for effective policy engagement.

-A Working Group hosted by this project in 2024-2025 is the **Open Science and Capacity Building Working Group**.
+This project will host the **Open Science and Capacity Building Working Group** from **2024 to 2025**.

-This repository centralised all resources relevant to this Working group (WG).

-## Goals of the Open Science and Capacity Building Working Group
+## Our Goals

+- The short-term goal of this WG is to build a shared understanding of open science and reproducibility in data science and AI among all members of the DSWB partners.
+- The long-term goal is to build capacity for the DSWB partners and their networks to extend the impact of open science and reproducibility practices in advancing the impact of data science and AI.

+Our workgroup aims to educate our various partners on best practices such as:

+- open science
+- computational reproducibility
+- data sharing practices
+- AI standards
+- project management
+- cross-team collaboration
+- technical translation skills
+- responsible research
+- and innovation practices.

+In due course, we will provide a roadmap for the WG on this repository.
 DSWB can only achieve its ambitious goals if it is delivered by health and AI/ML experts working together.

-This WG will ensure that everyone in the DSWB partnership network understands - to the extent that they need to – best practices such as open science, computational reproducibility, data sharing practices, AI standards, project management, cross-team collaboration and technical translation skills, and responsible research and innovation practices.

 ### Connection with _The Turing Way_ and other Open Science communities